alcantarar/ASB_Tutorial/breakout_1.md

 "Pull Requests".
 Pull requests merge a given branch with the master branch, applying any changes made in the branch.

 ##### a.
 Open Pull Request
+Each member will need to open a pull request for their branch.
 Navigate to the main repository page on GitHub and select the **Pull requests** tab:
 ![](media/PR-tab.png)
 and select the green "New pull request" button.